 The package includes vital investments and program improvements to address the nationwide mental health and children's mental health crisis, including allowing Medicare to pay for services by Marriage & Family Therapists and licensed mental health counselors.
-This measure will make thousands more mental health professionals available to care for the country's older adults and people with disabilities while helping NJHSA member agencies experiencing significant mental health professional shortages meet surging demands for care.
+This measure will make thousands more mental health professionals available to care for the country's older adults and people with disabilities while helping Jewish human service agencies experiencing significant mental health professional shortages meet surging demands for care.

-The package also includes new Medicare coverage of mobile behavioral health crisis care -- establishing a new code for psychotherapy for mobile crisis response -- reimbursed at 150% of non-facility site of service rate starting 1/1/2024.
-It also contains provisions on behavioral health integrated care and bolsters the education of providers on the ability to incorporate peer support specialists and other auxiliary providers in the provision of mobile behavioral health crisis response and behavioral health integration services.
+The package also includes new Medicare coverage of mobile behavioral health crisis care, establishing a new code for psychotherapy for mobile crisis response.
+This new measure will help expand available mobile behavioral health crisis response and allow Jewish agencies to be reimbursed for these services.
+In addition, the package contains provisions on reimbursement for behavioral health integrated care and bolsters the education of providers on the ability to incorporate peer support specialists and other auxiliary providers in the provision of mobile behavioral health crisis response and behavioral health integration services.

-The package also includes many of the provisions from the House-passed H.R.
+Importantly, the package includes many of the provisions from the House-passed H.R.
 7666, Restoring Hope for Mental Health and Well-Being Act (RESTORE Act).
-These measures include, but are not limited to, increased funding for the 988 crisis line, reauthorizing funding for the Community Mental Health Services Block Grant, funding to support maternal mental health and the maternal mental health hotline, as well as extending mental health parity to state and local government workers and bolstering the mental health and substance use disorder workforce through increased capacity and training, and more.
-In addition, the package reauthorizes and doubles the funding for the federal Maternal Infant and Early Childhood Home Visiting Program, a bipartisan supported and highly regarded nurse home visiting program for new families.
+These measures include, but are not limited to, increased funding for the 988 crisis line, reauthorizing the Community Mental Health Services Block Grant and funding it an unprecedented level of more than \$1 billion, funding to support maternal mental health and the maternal mental health hotline, as well as extending mental health parity to state and local government workers and bolstering the mental health and substance use disorder workforce through increased capacity and training, and more.
+In addition, the package reauthorizes and doubles the funding for the federal Maternal Infant and Early Childhood Home Visiting Program, a bipartisan supported and highly regarded nurse home visiting program for new families that Jewish Federations has strongly supported.

 However, the new law does not capture all the mental health proposals produced throughout the year by key congressional committees, in particular the Senate Finance Committee which had released five discussion drafts addressing mental health and substance use issues.
+NJHSA will continue to advocate for key measures in these proposals, particularly those that will help address the significant and ongoing mental health professional workforce shortage.